A Comprehensive Survey on World Models for Embodied AI: Taxonomy

 \section{Taxonomy}

 We categorize world models along three core dimensions, which provide the foundation for the subsequent analysis in this survey.

-The first dimension, decision coupling, distinguishes between \emph{Decision-Coupled} and \emph{General-Purpose} world models.
-Decision-Coupled models are task-specific, learning dynamics optimized for a particular decision-making task.
-In contrast, General-Purpose models are task-agnostic simulators that focus on broad prediction, enabling generalization across various downstream applications.
+The first dimension, decision coupling, distinguishes between \textbf{Decision-Coupled} and \textbf{General-Purpose} world models.
+Decision-Coupled models are task-specific, learning dynamics tightly aligned with a particular control objective, which improves sample efficiency and closed-loop performance but weakens generalization beyond the training distribution.
+In contrast, General-Purpose models are task-agnostic simulators that prioritize broad coverage of visual and physical phenomena, easing transfer across tasks and domains, yet their pretraining objective often misaligns with downstream control, leading to suboptimal or brittle behavior unless explicitly mitigated.

-The second dimension, temporal reasoning, delineates two distinct paradigms of prediction. \emph{Sequential Simulation and Inference} models dynamics in an autoregressive manner, unfolding future states one step at a time.
-In contrast, \emph{Global Difference Prediction} directly estimates entire future states in parallel, offering greater efficiency at the potential cost of reduced temporal coherence.
+The second dimension, temporal reasoning, delineates two distinct paradigms of prediction. \textbf{Sequential Simulation and Inference} models dynamics autoregressively, unfolding future states one step at a time.
+This offers fine-grained control and naturally supports closed-loop planning, but suffers from error accumulation over long horizons and a computational cost that scales linearly with the rollout length.
+In contrast, \textbf{Global Difference Prediction} directly estimates future states in parallel, amortizing computation across time and reducing wall-clock latency for long-horizon imagination, but its global updates weaken closed-loop interactivity and tend to smooth over fine-grained local dynamics, making it less suited to tasks that require frequent feedback and precise step-wise control.

-The third dimension, spatial representation, comprises four primary strategies used in current research to model spatial states: \begin{enumerate} \item \textbf{Global Latent Vector} representations encode complex world states into a compact vector, enabling efficient real-time computation on physical devices. \item \textbf{Token Feature Sequence} representations model world states as sequences of tokens, focusing on capturing complex spatial, temporal, and cross-modal dependencies among tokens. \item \textbf{Spatial Latent Grid} representations incorporate spatial inductive biases into world models by leveraging geometric priors such as Bird's-Eye View (BEV) features or voxel grids. \item \textbf{Decomposed Rendering Representation} involves decomposing 3D scenes into a set of learnable primitives, such as 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d} or Neural Radiance Fields (NeRF)~\cite{mildenhall2020nerf}, and then using differentiable rendering to achieve high-fidelity novel view synthesis. \end{enumerate}

-The following tables apply this taxonomy to classify representative works. \tabref{tab:Summary_1} reviews approaches in robotics, while \tabref{tab:Summary_2} focuses on autonomous driving.
-Together, they provide a roadmap for the detailed analyses in the subsequent sections.